ai-cfia/dev-rel-docs/adr/003-database-choice.md

-# ADR 3: Adopting PostgreSQL as the Database System
+# ADR-003: Adopting PostgreSQL as the Database System

 ## Executive Summary